glouw/RII/README.md

 }
 ```

-RII assignment can also be done by value copy, both immediately or by
+Roman II assignment can also be done by value copy, both immediately or by
 reference through a function:

 ```